Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 People in attendance at a conference

-We are delighted to share the winners of the UOP Dissertation of the Year Award program.
-This award program has been established to acknowledge the exceptional dissertation work among our doctoral students.
-At the University of Phoenix, doctoral students who have successfully defended their dissertation within the past year and were nominated by their chairs or committee members were eligible for this award.
-The nominees' dissertations were evaluated through a rigorous double-blind peer-reviewed process.
-Each nomination was reviewed by at least two experts in the field.
-In cases where there was a tied score, a third reviewer assessed the nominated dissertation to ensure fairness.
-As a result of applying this thorough process, winners were identified.
+We are excited to announce the winners of the UOP Dissertation of the Year Award program.
+This program recognizes the outstanding dissertation work of our doctoral students.
+At the University of Phoenix, doctoral students who successfully defended their dissertations within the past year and were nominated for this award were eligible.
+Nominations underwent a rigorous double-blind peer review process, where each dissertation was evaluated by at least two experts in the field.
+In cases of a tied score, a third reviewer was brought in to ensure fairness in the evaluation.
+Thanks to this thorough process, we have identified the winners.

 Congratulations to the DOY winners!